 Respond: Develop and implement the appropriate activities to take action regarding a detected internet security breach.

 10) Response Plans are executed, maintained and communicated — Ensure your staff is prepared to respond and contain an internet security breach.
 Staff should know their role and how to communicate and contain breaches.
 For example, employees should report suspicious activities (e.g., phishing attempts or unauthorized access) to management and appropriate authorities.
 Understand who your internal and external stakeholders are and how to get in touch with law enforcement agencies.

 11) Mitigation of security breaches — Ensure incidents are contained and mitigated.
 For example, you may have to take that malware-infected laptop or web server offline to prevent the spread of malicious software or access to the rest of your network.
 Preserve logs and document activity as needed for forensics or legal requirements or to assist in potential law enforcement efforts.
 Address vulnerabilities to ensure breaches or infection does not happen again.
 Finally, analyze breaches to understand lessons learned through appropriate sharing of information and security awareness training.

 Recover: Develop and implement the appropriate activities to maintain plans for resilience and to restore capabilities or services that were impaired due to a security breach.

-12) Recovery planning, improvements and communication – Ensure your business has a plan to recover systems or services affected by a internet security breach.
+12) Recovery planning, improvements, and communication – Ensure your business has a plan to recover systems or services affected by an internet security breach.
 Incorporate lessons learned to improve future response and recovery process.
 Communicate recovery activities to internal and external parties (such as victims, ISPs, vendors and coordinating centers).
 Finally, manage public relations and repair any damaged reputation as appropriate.

 In conclusion, these safeguards may give you some ideas on how to improve security in your business being a startup, small business or complement your existing security program.